Isurusachitha/Ballerina_TopChart_twitter/README.md

 ## Why we hate ballerina-
-- There were no much learning resourses about Ballerina so we got confused when starting the learning it for the first time.
+- There were no much learning resourses about Ballerina so we got confused when started learning it for the first time.
 - Much appreciated if ballerina is also great in front-end/ui programming.